f3-factory/F3com-data/session/main.md

 echo $f3->get('SESSION.test');
 ```

 It will automatically create the required table, if the `session` table does not exist.
 The table name can be controlled by the 2nd `$table` parameter of the constructor.
+A 3rd parameter is used to `$force` the table creation, if it's not existing.

 ### Mongo